pkozelka/contentcheck-maven-plugin/README.md

 ## contentcheck-maven-plugin:show-licenses

 The goal shows license information for an archive entries.
-License information is gathered from dependency's POM, but a project may define dditional mapping between files in a project archive and licenses.
+License information is gathered from dependency's POM, but a project may define additional mapping between files in a project archive and licenses.
 Please see section Additional license information structure.

 You can run the goal by following command